RillingDev/ok/README.md

 <input id="demo2_1" type="email" required data-ok="nameCaps,emailDe" />
 ```

-In the composition API, the other validators can be added when calling `validate`:
+In the composition API, the additional validators can be specified when calling `validate`:

 ```javascript
 validate(e.target, [nameCaps, emailDe]);